Log in

 girl on rope

 It is difficult for some parents with children living in selective areas to make a choice.
-In some areas all children are entered automatically for the 11+ and parents can choose to opt their child out.
+In some areas all children are entered automatically for the 11+ and parents can choose to opt their child out; in others, they have to opt in.
 Your child’s school will tell you if they think that your child will succeed and be happy at a Grammar school.

 Children who are applying for a place at some schools need to fill out the school’s own entry form as well as the LA form.
 This will apply to the church schools so always check with the school and ask your Local authority if you are unsure.
 Please check that ‘the school of your choice’ has admitted children in previous years from your area ….sometimes different parts of a county have differing rules!